Search Knowledge Base by Keyword

 To mark a property as being a certain type, simply click the checkbox next to the type you want to assign to the property.

 To add a new Property Type, click the + Add New Property Type button.
 A text field will appear for you to type in your community type.
 Then hit the Return key on your keyboard or click “Add New Property Type” below.
 Your new type will be automatically assigned to the property you are editing.
-Your new feature will now be available to select on all other floor plans.
+Your Property Type will now be available to select on all other properties.

 Property Featured Image